Pipeline acceleration helps you achieve efficient growth by shortening your sales cycle.

 Whenever we talk about funnels, we tend to think of the awareness, interest, consideration, and decision phases.
 But according to Eric, the reality is that “when we think about our own internal buyer journey, the funnel view that we have, we don’t actually see awareness.”

-In other words, you don’t know the steps customers go through before getting into your traditional funnel — how they realized there was a problem, their research, which competitors they reviewed, etc. Therefore, this initial process is a dark funnel you shouldn’t ignore if you want to accurately measure how your sales and marketing process contributes to accelerating pipeline.
+In other words, you don’t know the steps customers go through before getting into your traditional funnel, such as how they realized there was a problem, the research they did, or which competitors they reviewed.

-The best way to keep a pulse on this funnel and measure your overall progress is to use revenue AI tools in conjunction with platforms like Terminus and RollWorks to measure hard metrics like marketing pipeline growth, revenue growth, account engagement, etc.
+The best way to keep a pulse on this funnel and measure your overall progress is to use platforms like Terminus and RollWorks to measure hard metrics like marketing pipeline growth, revenue growth, account engagement, and more.

 Now let's talk tactics.